Landing Page Mastery: 13 Types and 14 Optimization Tips

 • Test different titles.

-• Be steadfast and resilient.
+• Be steadfast and ensure message match.

-• Add descriptions and evidence.
+• Add descriptions, testimonials, and evidence.

 • Try different short and long forms.